rv1971/alcamo-conf/README.md

 class Loader extends LoaderBase
 {
     public const DEFAULT_FILE_PARSER_CLASS = XdgFileFinder::class;

+    public const CONF_FILES = [ 'default.ini' ];
 }

 $conf = (new Loader())->Load('conf.ini');
 ~~~

-This has the same effect and may be more useful if configurations are
+This has exactly the same effect and may be more useful if
-loaded from the same subdirectory in many places in the code.
+configurations are loaded from the same subdirectory in many places in
+the code, in particular when there is a common basic configuration
+files plus specific configuration files.

 ~~~
 use alcamo\conf\{Loader as LoaderBase, XdgFileFinder as XdgFileFinderBase}